awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 You can copy a snapshot within the same AWS Region, you can copy a snapshot across AWS Regions, and you can copy a snapshot across AWS accounts\.

+Copying an automated snapshot to another AWS account is a two\-step process: You first create a manual snapshot from the automated snapshot, and then you copy the manual snapshot to the other account\.

 You can't copy a DB cluster snapshot across regions and accounts in a single step\.
 Perform one step for each of these copy actions\.
 As an alternative to copying, you can also share manual snapshots with other AWS accounts\.
 For more information, see [Sharing a DB Snapshot or DB Cluster Snapshot](USER_ShareSnapshot.md)\.

 ## Limitations<a name="USER_CopySnapshot.Limitations"></a>